Battle of the Coral Sea: Attack on the Japanese carriers

 Yorktowns dive bombers, led by William O. Burch, reached the Japanese carriers at 10:32, and paused to allow the slower torpedo squadron to arrive so that they could conduct a simultaneous attack.
 At this time, Shōkaku and Zuikaku were about 10000 yd apart, with Zuikaku hidden under a rain squall of low-hanging clouds.
 The two carriers were protected by 16 CAP Zero fighters.
 The Yorktown dive bombers commenced their attacks at 10:57 on Shōkaku and hit the radically maneuvering carrier with two 1000 lb bombs, tearing open the forecastle and causing heavy damage to the carrier's flight and hangar decks.
 The Yorktown torpedo planes missed with all of their ordnance.
-Two U.S. dive bombers and two CAP Zeros were shot down during the attack.
+Two US dive bombers and two CAP Zeros were shot down during the attack.

 Lexingtons aircraft arrived and attacked at 11:30.
 Two dive bombers attacked Shōkaku, hitting the carrier with one 1000 lb bomb, causing further damage.
 Two other dive bombers dove on Zuikaku, missing with their bombs.
 The rest of Lexingtons dive bombers were unable to find the Japanese carriers in the heavy clouds.
 Lexingtons TBDs missed Shōkaku with all 11 of their torpedoes.
 The 13 CAP Zeros on patrol at this time shot down 3 Wildcats.

 With her flight deck heavily damaged and 223 of her crew killed or wounded, having also suffered explosions in her gasoline storage tanks and an engine repair workshop destroyed, Shōkaku was unable to conduct further aircraft operations.
 Her captain, Takatsugu Jōjima, requested permission from Takagi and Hara to withdraw from the battle, to which Takagi agreed.
 At 12:10, Shōkaku, accompanied by two destroyers, retired to the northeast.

-Attack on the U.S. carriers
+Attack on the US carriers

 At 10:55, Lexingtons CXAM-1 radar detected the inbound Japanese aircraft at a range of 68 nmi and vectored nine Wildcats to intercept.
 Expecting the Japanese torpedo bombers to be at a much lower altitude than they actually were, six of the Wildcats were stationed too low, and thus missed the Japanese aircraft as they passed by overhead.
 Because of the heavy losses in aircraft suffered the night before, the Japanese could not execute a full torpedo attack on both carriers.
 Lieutenant Commander Shigekazu Shimazaki, commanding the Japanese torpedo planes, sent 14 to attack Lexington and 4 to attack Yorktown.
 A Wildcat shot down one and patrolling SBDs (8 from Yorktown, 15 from Lexington) destroyed 3 more as the Japanese torpedo planes descended to take attack position.
 In return, escorting Zeros shot down 4 Yorktown SBDs.
 One of the survivors, Swede Vejtasa, claimed 3 Zeros during the onslaught (though none were lost).